 On January 7, 2015, Impact Wrestling debuted on Destination America.
 During this event, Kong made her return, standing off with Jessicka Havoc, who lost a battle royal match moments earlier.
 This led to Awesome and Havoc squaring off in the Lockdown edition of Impact Wrestling, which Awesome won.
 During the spring, Kong challenged TNA Women’s Knockout Champion Taryn Terrell.
 Following repeated attacks by The Dollhouse, comprised of Marti Bell and Jade, Awesome joined forces with long-time rival Kim to even the odds.
 Kong would then compete in the TNA World Title Series, in which she advanced to the finals, where she ultimately lost to Jessie Godderz.
 By the end of the year, Kong feuded with Kim over the TNA Women’s Knockout Championship.

 Kong remained with TNA until early 2016, when she was released from the company.
 She would return to the independent scene not long after.
 In May, she won the vacant CCW Alabama Women’s Championship.
-In July, she returned to Japan to wrestle at Aja Kong’s 30th-anniversary event with OZ Academy.
+She returned to Japan to wrestle at Aja Kong’s 30th-anniversary event with OZ Academy.
 In the main event, W Kong and Hamada defeated Rina Yamashita, Hiroyo Matsumoto, and Chihiro Hashimoto.

 In 2017, Kong temporarily stepped away from the wrestling scene to star in the Netflix TV series, “GLOW,” based on the 1980s women’s wrestling organization of the same name.
 On the show, she plays Tammie “The Welfare Queen” Dawson, a women’s wrestler whose character is focused on wealth.
 Though Kong worked events in 2017, they were few and far between.
 In 2018, she was practically absent from the wrestling scene entirely, largely due to her TV commitments.